-From non S, we move to ~S, which encompasses S as well as non S in that it contains both. ~S instantiates the spectrum of which S and non S are polar opposites.
+From non S, we move to ~S, which encompasses S as well as non S. ~S instantiates the spectrum of which S and non S are polar opposites.
 For this category, religion is one such system that allows for and even requires both self-contained individuality and self-contained community.
-The pursuit of Christianity must be an individual, personal choice (the existence of free will is central to its Canon) and is made up of individual members who represent different parts of the spiritual body.
+The pursuit of Christianity must be an individual, personal choice (the existence of free will is central to its canon) and is made up of individual members who represent different parts of the spiritual body.
 Through the mixing of each member’s participation in and relationship with the divine, the Church community becomes the sum total of the faithful’s lives and their religious experiences are shared by all.
 On the other hand, this results in the faithful taking part in and internalizing a certain code.
 One does not identify as Christian without religion informing and influencing all of one’s choices and experience.
 As ~S, religion becomes the contradiction of knighthood, even as it shares in similar structures and expectations.
-Indeed, knighthood almost appears to be a reflection of religion: a system that mimics the structure of the Church while simultaneously making it near-impossible to pursue it.
-Yet if Arthur uses a model of the Church in order to form his own community of knights, he errs in believing that temporal reward is enough to merit knights sacrificing access to outside communities for the sake of the Round Table.
+Indeed, knighthood almost appears to be a reflection of religion: a system that mimics the structure of the Church while simultaneously making it near-impossible to pursue religion.
+Yet if Arthur uses a model of the Church in order to form his own community of knights, he errs in believing that temporal reward is enough to justify knights sacrificing access to outside communities for the sake of the Round Table.
 Indeed, religion diverges by simultaneously accepting the history of the individual (that Launcelot is able to become a priest suggests the openness to which I refer) while also challenging them to rise to levels they could not through worldly, temporal means.
-Perhaps the greatest example of this is the fact that the Church recognizes the dual nature of man: a being encompassed by both body and soul.
+Perhaps the greatest example of this is the fact that the Church recognizes the dual nature of man: a being compounded of both body and soul.

-In the final corner, we find ~(non S) which is easily the most difficult part of the square to identify. ~(non S) is the contrary of ~S, but in such a way that it is also the contradiction to non S. Therefore, the entry in the fourth corner must be the contrary of religion and mutually exclusive to the community: materialism is one example.
+In the final corner, we find ~(non S) which is easily the most difficult part of the square to identify. ~(non S) is the contrary of ~S, but in such a way that it is also the contradiction to non S. Therefore, the entry in the fourth corner must be the contrary of religion and mutually exclusive of the community: materialism is one example.
 A focus on the material is the opposite of spiritual pursuit, and given the limited resources of physical items, materialism is inherently focused on private gain, insofar as it is discrete and accountable.
 This category becomes especially interesting considering the Grail Quest: although primarily a spiritual journey, the lack of the knights’ success suggests that, for many of the Round Table members, it amounted to nothing more than the seeking of a cup.
 Community helps in the pursuit of material gain, but at the end of the quest, material possession seems its singular goal.
 Moreover (and this is a topic I will explore more in-depth later on) Arthur identifies the Grail Quest as that which will initiate the eventual downfall of the Round Table, and he is entirely correct.
 For his community and his men, the introduction of the quest is nothing short of devastating.